AfriEvolve - Capacity Development for Green NGOs in Africa

 In the Echuya Central Forest Reserve in Uganda, 500 members, organized in five Community Forest Management Associations (CFMA), and their families will benefit from the project measures.
 The CFMA groups represent communities living around the forest reserve.
 The beneficiaries are selected by the CFMA groups.
 Indirectly, at least 5,000 residents of the region will benefit from the impacts of the pilot project, which aims at forest protection and climate adaptation and thus the conservation of important ecosystem services, especially water.

 In the Echuya Central Forest Reserve in Uganda, NU would like to establish agroforestry systems with perennial crops (e.g. passion fruit, ginger, garlic, livestock) and beekeeping with five forest community groups (Community Forest Management Associations).
-For this, 16 meetings with 50 participants from forest adjacent communities are planned to sensitize/train them.
-Subsequently, 30 participants will be trained in the implementation of the planned CSA measures with agroforestry systems.
+For this, meetings with members from forest adjacent communities are planned to sensitize/train them.
+Subsequently, they will be trained in the implementation of the planned CSA measures with agroforestry systems.